gregrobbins/git-demo/README.md

 git-demo
 ========

 Demo repositiory for a Git geek session.
+This repo contains no useful code.